wix/Detox/docs/Introduction.AndroidDevEnv.md

 java -version
 ```

-What needs to be verified is that `java` is in-path and that the output contains something as this:
+What needs to be verified is that `java` is in-path and that the output contains something like this:

 ```sh
 java version "11.0.11"